Volume of a shipping container

 Standard 20ft containers

 The most common type of container is the 20-foot container, often referred to as a TEU (Twenty-foot Equivalent Unit).
 This container has an internal volume of approximately 33 cubic metres.
 It is ideal for transporting smaller quantities of goods or for goods that require less space.
-The standard internal dimensions of this type of container are approximately 5.9 metres in length, 2.35 metres in width and 2.39 metres in height, providing ample space for a wide range of cargo.
+The standard container internal dimensions of this type of container are approximately 5.9 metres in length, 2.35 metres in width and 2.39 metres in height, providing ample space for a wide range of cargo.

 20ft high containers (HC)

 For those who need more space in height, 20ft containers are available with the HC (High Cube) designation.
 These containers have an increased internal height, which increases their total volume to approximately 37 cubic metres.
-The internal dimensions vary mainly in height, which reaches up to 2,695 metres.
+The shipping container internal dimensions vary mainly in height, which reaches up to 2,695 metres.
 This variant is suitable for loads that are higher than the standard container height.

 Standard 40ft containers